Written by Etienne Deschamps.

-Read the complete briefing on ‘Story of the European Anthem‘ in the Think Tank pages of the European Parliament.
+Read this briefing on ‘The Jean Monnet House: A place of European memory‘ in the Think Tank pages of the European Parliament.